 The project is innovative in its selection of implementing partners: farmer groups, women groups, local entrepreneurs, CBOs and NGOs to mobilize and build sustainable value chains.
 The 'pass on' scheme is a well-tested approach to farmer-to-farmer distribution of adapted breeds.
 Given that the infrastructure that the baseline project is building will provide a rallying point for business enterprise the GEF component will enable sustainability of the project by equipping the stockbreeders with a better understanding of climate change effects, impact and adaptation while also enabling their income diversification ability.
-The project also enhances sustainability by improving the pastures so that the stockbreeders can have feed for their livestock and also the feed drying techniques will enable stockbreeders to set up some fodder drying investments thus enabling them to diversify their income.
+The project also enhances sustainability by improving the pastures so that the stockbreeders to set up some fodder drying investments thus enabling them to diversify their income.